-Andy Kirk is a UK-based freelance data visualisation specialist: A design consultant, training provider, author, editor of visualisingdata.com, speaker and researcher.
+Andy Kirk is a UK-based freelance data visualisation specialist: A design consultant, training provider, author, editor of visualisingdata.com, speaker, lecturer and researcher.
+He provides data visualisation services to the Arsenal FC performance team.

 In December 2009 Andy completed a Masters by Research M.A (Distinction) programme (University of Leeds), studying the subject of data visualisation and soon after launched visualisingdata.com.
 This has grown to become a popular source of information about the fast-growing data visualisation field, providing readers with information about contemporary techniques, resources, latest developments and key insights.

-Andy became a freelance professional in 2011 focusing on data visualisation consultancy and training workshops.
-He has delivered over 170 public and private training events across UK, Europe, North America, India, South Africa and Australia.
-Some of his clients include Heineken, Disney, Intel, Hershey, WHO and McKinsey.
+Andy became a freelance professional in 2011 focusing, primarily, on providing data visualisation consultancy and training workshops.
+He has delivered over 210 public and private training events across UK, Europe, North America, India, South Africa and Australia.
+Some of his clients include Heineken, Spotify, Intel, Hershey, WHO and McKinsey.

 In July 2016, Andy released his second book entitled “Data Visualisation: a Handbook for Data Driven Design”, published by Sage, offering a practical guide for anyone seeking to create data visualisations in the most effective and efficient way.